LambertOSU/traffic/README.md

 #### List of files:

-- **exploratory_analysis.ipynb** - The notebok utilizes pandas, seaborn, basemap, mplleaflet, and sci-kit learn to identify hot spots for app-based vehicle for hire pickups.
+- **exploratory_analysis.ipynb** - The notebook utilizes pandas, seaborn, basemap, mplleaflet, and sci-kit learn to identify hot spots for app-based vehicle for hire pickups.